EmmettGrogan/Live-trap-Bluetooth-alarm-build/README.md

-# Live-trap-Bluetooth-alarm-build
+# Live-trap-Bluetooth (BLE)-alarm-build
-build R-pi / BT controlled alarm
+build R-pi / BLE controlled alarm

 Vision: To engineer a wireless alarm to sound in the house when a squirrel is trapped in Chris Notap's excellent homemade live trap https://www.youtube.com/watch?v=7QoWJUEs5E0&t=56s